Skip to Main Content Skip to Footer Content

 So, you just completed a much needed but exhausting renovation project.
 Now what?
 Well, renovation cleanup is usually the last step of your home improvement projects.
 Whether you've tackled the renovation yourself or you've been working with professional contractors in your home, construction dust cleanup starts the second all the tools are put away.
 Even if the contractors you’ve worked with have already done some amount of tidying up, a thorough cleanup is still necessary to ensure a clean, safe environment.

-We'll look at some dust-removal tools that should be part of your cleanup arsenal and why post-construction cleanup should be a top priority to reduce the risk of airborne irritants.
+We'll look at some best dust-removal tools that should be part of your cleanup arsenal and why post-construction cleanup should be a top priority to reduce the risk of airborne irritants.

 Construction Dust Health Risks